YahooArchive/mojito/docs/dev_guide/topics/mojito_logging.rst

 defined in ``application.json`` or ``application.yaml``.
 You can set logging levels to control the degree of detail in your log reports.

-Mojito does not write logs into a file instead, it writes into the node.js console.
-Whatever node.js does with the logs, writing them into a file, transmiting them into an aggregated hub for multiple cores, or whatever other crazy idea people decide to implement has very little to do with Mojito.
+Mojito does not write logs to a file.
+Instead, Mojito writes logs to the Node.js console.
+Thus, once logs are passed to Node.js, Mojito has no control over whether Node.js writes logs to a file, transmits them into an aggregated hub for multiple cores, or uses another implementation for logging.

 .. _mojito_logging-levels: